gigascience/gigadb-website/playwright/README.md

 - Alternative: for VSCODE users, the [official Playwright VSCODE extension](https://playwright.dev/docs/getting-started-vscode) is recommended

+## Tags

+- Update the `./tags.js` file to run different sets of tests

 ## Troubleshooting

 - The time it takes to run tests can vary, if some unsuspecting tests timeout consistently, try to increase the timeout value in `playwright/playwright.config.js`